staging-951d-madcitymultimedia/postman-docs/src/pages/docs/designing-and-developing-your-api/mocking-data/mock-an-api.md

 Before you set up a new mock server, create a [collection](/docs/sending-requests/intro-to-collections/) with the API requests you want to mock, then add [saved examples](/docs/sending-requests/examples/) to each request.
 The examples have the data you want the mock server to return in response to each request.

 Once you have your collection, you're ready to [create a new mock server](/docs/designing-and-developing-your-api/mocking-data/setting-up-mock/).
 You can then [make calls to the mock server](/docs/designing-and-developing-your-api/mocking-data/setting-up-mock/#making-requests-to-mock-servers) from Postman or from a client application.
-The mock server simulates your API's behavior, enabling your to test your API or develop new functionality before your API is production ready.
+The mock server simulates your API's behavior, enabling you to test your API or develop new functionality before your API is production ready.

 > If needed, the mock server can [generate dynamic responses](/docs/designing-and-developing-your-api/mocking-data/creating-dynamic-responses/) using variables and templates, enabling you to better simulate real-world behavior.